MRC Doctoral Training Partnership Studentships 2017

 We will challenge you to think critically, push boundaries and explore the unknown.

 The DTP is organised into four strategic themes.
-These are intentionally broad, to capture the breadth of our research (and infrastructure) offering and to allow student excellence to be the over-riding selection criterion.
-For the purpose of this round of recruitment we are only considering applications to Theme 1 Projects.
+These are intentionally broad to capture the breadth of our research (and infrastructure) and to allow student excellence to be the over-riding selection criterion.

 MRC DTP Director: Professor Michael Malim